CFC Rules & Regulations

 The legacy rules of the CFC are contained in the legacy CFC Handbook.

-Although no longer the CFC’s Bylaws nor legally binding, the current CFC president, Vlad Drkulec, has promised to abide by the legacy CFC Handbook as CFC policy to the extent possible and consistent with the NFP Act.
+Although it is no longer the “official” CFC Bylaws nor is legally binding, the current CFC president, Vlad Drkulec, has promised to abide by the legacy CFC Handbook as CFC policy to the extent possible consistent with the NFP Act.

 In 1976, the CFC became a corporation.
 The Letters Patent for incorporation are contained in Section 2 of the legacy CFC Handbook.